-The Assistant Inspector General for Audits participated in the PCIE Government Performance and Results Act Group, the Office of Inspectors General Statistical Sampling Work Group, and the IT Roundtable.
+The Assistant Inspector General for Audits participated in the PCIE Results Act Group.

 The Counsel is a member of the Government Paperwork Elimination Act (GPEA) Committee.
-This committee was formed to ensure that the Agency meets the GPEA's October 2003 statutory deadline of providing a means for electronic transactions with the public as a substitute for paper.
-To date, the committee identified the transactions that may be accomplished electronically and established a timeline for meeting the October 2003 deadline.
-The Counsel is also a member of the Rules Revision Committee which develops changes to Agency procedural regulations.
+This committee was formed to ensure that the Agency meets the GPEA's October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.
+To date, the committee identified the transactions that may be accomplished electronically, established a timeline for meeting the October 2003 deadline, and began the process to develop electronic transaction forms.

 The IG Act states that each inspector general shall give particular regard to the activities of the Comptroller General of the United States with a view toward avoiding duplication and ensuring effective coordination and cooperation.

 GAO has four ongoing efforts involving NLRB.
 One study is to determine the extent to which Federal agencies have contracted with companies that have violated Federal labor, environmental, or tax laws, including the nature and extent of such violations.
 The Chairman, House Subcommittee on Government Manage-ment, Information, and Technology, made this request on July 24, 2000.
 A report is expected in spring 2002.

 The second study is to explore improvements to the offices of inspectors general that address overall effectiveness and enhancements to their independence.
 The Chairman, House Committee on Government Reform, made this request on March 5, 2001.
 The OIG provided input on June 7, 2001.